tbuetler/BotRaceSimulation_Akka/doc/README.md

 GUI Implementation Attempt: I tried to implement a GUI using FXML but had to abandon this approach due to time constraints and the complexity of the concept.

 **Pablo**\
 In this project, I was able to expand my akka knowledge by implementing a lot of message handling.
 I was also confronted with a lot of logging and error handling.
 My newly gained knowledge in akka contains working with a receptionist and working with timers.
 I also gained experience working in a group and creating concepts of algorithms.
+In addition to all of this I was able to learn new git cli commands and I was also confronted with more complex version control problems like merge requests and various branches being developed simultaneously.

 **Tim**\
 Using Git and GitHub for version control was a new and valuable experience for me.
 I learned to manage branches, submit